Nominal Type Theory by Nullary Internal Parametricity: Introduction

+\subparagraph*{Parametric Nominal Type Theory} In this work, we put forward and elaborate an idea that existed in the community~\cite{narya_nominal2025, DBLP:journals/lmcs/NuytsD24}, which is to use nullary PTT (i.e.\ 0-ary PTT) as the foundation for nominal dependent type theory.
+Specifically, we contribute Parametric Nominal Type Theory (PNTT).
+Concisely put, PNTT = nullary PTT + a type of names with an induction principle + rules for nominal data types.

-In this work, we propose nullary PTT (i.e.\ 0-ary PTT) as the foundation for nominal dependent type theory.
-First, we make the simple observation that universal name abstraction types have the same rules as the nullary (i.e.\ $0$-ary) Bridge types from nullary PTT: nullary bridges and universal abstractions are simply affine functions.
-This has been noticed in various forms~\cite{DBLP:journals/lmcs/NuytsD24, narya_nominal2025} but never exploited, to our knowledge.
-Second, we show that, on its own, nullary PTT (i.e.\ 0-ary PTT) already supports important features of nominal frameworks: universal name abstractions (bridge types), typal freshness, (non-primitive) existential name abstractions, a name swapping operation and the local-scoping primitive $\nu$ of \cite{DBLP:journals/entcs/PittsMD15} (roughly, the latter primitive is used to witness freshness).
-Third we can recover nominal pattern matching in this parametric setting by extending nullary PTT with a full-fledged type of names $\vdash \nm$.
-It comes equipped with a novel dependent eliminator $\indN$ called \emph{name induction}, which expresses for a term $\Gamma \vdash n : \nm$ and a bridge variable $x$ in $\Gamma$, that $n$ is either just $x$, or $x$ is \emph{fresh} in $n$.
+In more detail, PNTT is obtained from nullary PTT in several steps.
+First, we make the simple observation that universal name abstraction types have the same rules as the nullary Bridge types from nullary PTT: nullary bridges and universal abstractions are simply affine functions out of the interval.
+Second, we show that, on its own, nullary PTT already supports important features of nominal frameworks: universal name abstractions (bridge types), typal freshness, (non-primitive) existential name abstractions, a name swapping operation and the local-scoping primitive $\nu$ of~\cite{DBLP:journals/entcs/PittsMD15} (roughly, the latter primitive is used to witness freshness).
+Third, we can recover nominal pattern matching in this parametric setting by extending nullary PTT with a full-fledged type of names $\vdash \nm$.
+It comes equipped with a novel eliminator called \emph{name induction}, which expresses for a term $\Gamma \vdash n : \nm$ and a bridge variable $x$ in $\Gamma$, that either $n$ is just $x$, or $x$ is \emph{fresh} in $n$.
+Fourth, PNTT also has rules for the nominal data types we wish to study, like the $\Ltm$ type.